 For example: University of Cumbria entry requirements for BSc Hons Applied Psychology are 104-120 UCAS points.
 The standard offer would be at the top of the range, 120 UCAS points.
 Following attendance at a relevant masterclass, an applicant would be made a reduced conditional offer of 104 UCAS points.

-- To receive the reduction in points, it is imperative that the applicant accurately completes all personal details requested at the end of the masterclass, or on registration for the even if being delivered virtually.
+- To receive the reduction in points, it is imperative that the applicant accurately completes all personal details requested at the end of the masterclass, or on registration for the event if being delivered virtually.
 If incorrect details are provided, the University of Cumbria will not make efforts to contact the attendee for corrected data, and the applicant may be ineligible to receive the reduced offer.

 - Attendees at Virtual Masterclasses must attend and engage with the session fully.
 Those who leave midway through or join significantly late will not be eligible to receive the reduced offer.
 The only exceptions to this are circumstances where an attendee has poor internet conenction and drops out, this will not count against, as long as they return for the remaninder of the session.